 \citet{Bastings2021}, a concurrent work to ours, therefore introduce spurious correlations into real datasets, creating partially synthetic tasks.
 They then evaluate if importance measures can detect these correlations.
 They conclude, similar to us, that faithfulness is both model and task-dependent.

-We believe that this approach is the most valid.
+We believe that this approach is the most valid among the mentioned metrics in the section.
 However, model behavior, and thereby the explanation behavior, can be drastically different on observations with spurious correlations from those without.
-The method is therefore limited in scope, as it can only evaluate if the importance measure can be used to detect known spurious correlations.
+This method is therefore limited in scope as it can only evaluate if the importance measure can be used to detect known spurious correlations.